 - Anti-inflammatory drugs.
 If you're nearing menopause, your doctor may have you try anti-inflammatory medications, such as ibuprofen (Advil, Motrin IB, others), to control the pain.
 By starting an anti-inflammatory medicine two to three days before your period begins and continuing to take it during your period, you can reduce menstrual blood flow and help relieve pain.

 - Hormone medications.
-Controlling your menstrual cycle through combined estrogen-progestin oral contraceptives or through hormone-containing patches or vaginal rings may lessen the heavy bleeding and pain associated with adenomyosis.
-Progestin-only contraception, such as an intrauterine device containing progestin or a continuous-use birth control pill, often leads to amenorrhea — the absence of your menstrual periods — which may provide relief.
+Combined estrogen-progestin birth control pills or hormone-containing patches or vaginal rings may lessen heavy bleeding and pain associated with adenomyosis.
+Progestin-only contraception, such as an intrauterine device, or continuous-use birth control pills often lead to amenorrhea — the absence of your menstrual periods — which may provide symptom relief.

 - Hysterectomy.
 If your pain is severe and menopause is years away, your doctor may suggest surgery to remove your uterus (hysterectomy).
 Removing your ovaries isn't necessary to control adenomyosis.

 - Stewart EA.
 Uterine adenomyosis. http://www.uptodate.com/home.
 Accessed Jan.
 22, 2015.

 - Benacerraf BF, et al. Gynecologic Ultrasound: A Problem-Based Approach.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Jan.
 22, 2015

 - Uterine adenomyosis.
 The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/gynecology_and_obstetrics/benign_gynecologic_lesions/uterine_adenomyosis.html.
 Accessed Jan.
 22, 2015.